kablamo/p5-chef-knife-cmd/README.md

         verbose   => 0,           # if true, tee output to STDOUT; default is false logfile   => 'knife.log',
         print_cmd => 1,
-        format    => 'json',      # add '--format json' to all knife commands );

-    # All methods below
-    # - return the output of the cmd as a string
-    # - return a hashref of the decoded json output when '--format json' is used
+    );

     # knife bootstrap
     $knife->bootstrap($fqdn, %options);